clecap/dante-wiki-production/README.md

 ```

 ### 3. https Solution: Localhost Certificate

 Here, you will
 * generate a certificate for localhost using mkcert and
 * install the certificate for localhost on DanteWiki web server

+### Installing HTTPS keys and certificates

+1. Navigate to the parent directory of `dante-wiki-production-master`.
+2. Make directory `KEYS-AND-CERTIFICATES``
+3. Copy the private key into file NAME.key
+4. Copy the certificate into file NAME.pem
+5. Inject the files into the container and restart the webserver.

+`dante-wiki-production-master/inject-keys.sh NAME`

 ### Port Change